pachterlab/LP_2021/03-prequel_analysis.md

 Alternatively, a sparse [Markov network](http://ml.informatik.uni-freiburg.de/former/_media/teaching/ws1314/gm/11-markov_logic_networks.handout.pdf) whose nodes are genes and edges are presence of interaction can be learnt from expression profiles in each voxel [@Puniyani2013], or a CNN can be trained on known interactions and predict new interactions based on gene expression patterns [@Yang2019].
 There are other types of analyses, such as inferring gene function from expression pattern, identifying spatially variable genes, and gene expression imputation at locations.
 The latter two are still important topics in current era data analysis.

 ## Decline {#decline}
 What contributed to the decline of the golden age of prequel data analysis?
-Partly a lack of usage of the methods developed, which was exacerbated by the decline of the golden age of (WM)ISH atlases in the 2010s (Figure \@ref(fig:hist1)).
+Partly a lack of usage of the methods developed, which was exacerbated by the decline of the golden age of (WM)ISH atlases in the 2010s so there were fewer new atlases where the methods can be applied (Figure \@ref(fig:hist1)).
 While many methods to automate gene expression pattern annotation for BDGP were developed before 2013, for the 2013 BDGP update that added images of 708 transcription factors, the BDGP annotated the new images with human curators instead of the automated methods [@Hammonds2013].
 Nor did BDGP use the new methods to compare and classify the new gene expression patterns; instead, the curator assigned CV annotations were used for analysis [@Hammonds2013; @Tomancak2007].
 BDGP did not have a major update after 2013; as existing images have already been annotated, there is no need to automate annotations.

 There are additional possible reasons why these methods were not used: First, it is unclear from the publications of the methods where the software implementation can be obtained.
 Second, a reason why most prequel analysis methods were developed for either BDGP or ABA is that since one gene is stained for in one embryo/section at a time, the images must be registered and standardized for different genes to be comparable; BDGP, through FlyExpress [@Kumar2017], and ABA, provide images that have already been registered and standardized, while many other atlases, such as GEISHA, do not.
 Due to challenges in image registration in other organisms, the automated gene expression pattern analysis methods can't be applied.
 Third, lack of usage of these methods can also be due to insufficient accuracy; from 2009 to 2013, the [area under the curve (AUC)](https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5) of the automated annotations is typically around 0.8 and rarely exceeded 0.9 [@Ji2009; @Pruteanu-Malinici2011; @Yuan2012; @Sun2013], which means when using such tools to annotate new images, extensive human review would still be required.